jamesadewara/james-remote-server-connector/README.md

-# james-remote-server-connector: Remote Linux Monitor
+# Linux Health Dashboard: Remote Linux Monitor

 A lightweight, agentless server monitoring dashboard designed for developers to track the health and security of remote Linux environments in real-time.